heimskr/game3/README.md

 Thanks to [Vadim](https://github.com/Vadimuh), [Fayabella](https://github.com/Fayabella) and [Bamboozle.jpg](https://github.com/Bamboozle-jpg) for their flower sprites.
 Fayabella has also contributed many ideas over the course of the game's development.

-Thanks to Fayabella again for her farmland and cotton tiles as well as the fabric sprite in `/resources/items/custom.png`.
+Thanks to Fayabella again for her farmland and cotton tiles as well as the fabric sprite in `/resources/items/custom.png`, in addition to a lot of other spritework.

 Thanks to [190n](https://github.com/190n) for their work on the resource embedding system.